Menu

 Malicious complaints made solely with the intent of discrediting another member will not be accepted.

-Letters of Complaint, with the exception of those relating to awards at the Supreme Championship Show must be sent to the Society Secretary by RECORDED DELIVERY.
+Letters of Complaint, except for those relating to awards at the National Show, must be sent to the Society Secretary by RECORDED DELIVERY.
 The matter will then be dealt with as follows:

 1. Where a complaint concerns the public behaviour of one member towards another which could bring the Donkey Breed Society into disrepute, it must be made in writing within 14 days of the incident, with supporting evidence in writing from two unrelated sources.

-Any complaint concerning matters relating to the judging at the Supreme Championship Show must be made in writing within one hour of the class in contention and supported by a deposit of £20.
-The complaint will be investigated immediately by the Honorary Championship Show Secretary, the Honorary Chief Steward and the Show Director and if appropriate the Chief Driving Steward.
+Any complaint concerning matters relating to the judging at the National Show must be made in writing within one hour of the class in contention and supported by a deposit of £20.
+The complaint will be investigated immediately by the Honorary National Show Secretary, the Honorary Chief Steward and the Show Director and if appropriate the Chief Driving Steward.
 The Judge’s steward may be called as witness.

 Welfare